mozilla/protocol/docs/01-fundamentals/02-themes.md

 palette, mostly black and white.
 The Firefox brand uses the Metropolis typeface and is generally more colorful overall.

-Our CSS framework achieves the different themes by assigning variables to several style properties, then drawing from different sets of variables to apply different styling based on which brand is represented on the page.
-These variables are collected into maps and we then use functions in SCSS to swap to a different map based on a single theme variable:
+Our CSS framework achieves the different themes by using [CSS Custom properties](https://developer.mozilla.org/docs/Web/CSS/--*) set on the root element, and these custom properties will be changed depending on which brand is represented on the page.

 ```scss
 $brand-theme: 'mozilla';
 ```

-(Note: this kind of theming is also possible with [custom properties in native CSS](https://developer.mozilla.org/docs/Web/CSS/--*), but Protocol still needs to support older browsers so we use Sass variables, at least for now.)
+(Note: Since CSS Custom Properties aren't suppoorted by legacy browsers, Protocol still uses a default theme with Sass variables for those browsers.)

 Protocol defaults to the Mozilla brand “out of the box.”
 If you use the packaged, pre-compiled CSS, you’ll have everything you need for a Mozilla-branded website